 The upper comes with three options, either full grain leather, printed polyurethane or patent leather.
 The outsole is made of slip-resistant polyurethane.
 The shoe has a fashionable wedge heel with a height of 2 ½ inches with a half inch platform to ease the arch on the foot.

 The wearer also has the luxury of choosing from five different color combinations.
-Add this to the very friendly price and it gives its competitors a real run for their money.
+Add this to the very friendly price and you have yourself one of the best shoes for nurses with plantar fasciitis.

 7. ASICS Men’s Gel-Nimbus 20

-The traction on the shoe is also impressive.
+When it comes to the best shoes for nurses with plantar fasciitis, traction is paramount.
+The traction on the ASICS is to say the least, impressive.
 The midsole is made using FLYTEFOAM technology.
 This is basically organic fiber that allows light and soft cushioning on the underfoot.
 It acts as an outstanding shock absorber.

 The downsides to this shoe are the laces, tongue and affordability.
 The tongue tends to slide out of place after wearing it for a while.
 The laces are also difficult to adjust due to the unnecessarily complex lacing system.